ttlock/iOS_TTLock_Demo_Deprecated/README.md

 done
 ```
 The script will look through your built application’s Frameworks folder and make sure only the architectures you’re building for are present in each Framework.
+<br>Second step:Add the path of the imported dynamic Frameworks to Input Files
 ![](https://github.com/ttlock/iOS_TTLock_Demo/blob/master/TTLockDemo/images/0F50B0D2-30E0-44AD-9112-F18A6CB8BE47.png)

 Reference：